TaylorOpenLaunch/golf_dashboard/README.md

 Choose one of the following installation methods.

+### Installation via HACS (recommended)

+1. Open **HACS → Integrations**.
+2. Click the menu (⋮) → **Custom repositories**.
+3. Add the repository URL: `https://github.com/TaylorOpenLaunch/golf_dashboard` and set the type to **Integration**.
+4. In HACS → Integrations, click **+** and search for **“Golf Dashboard”**.
+Install it.
+5. Restart Home Assistant if prompted.
+6. Configure the NOVA device:
+   - Go to **Settings → Devices & services → Add integration** (if not auto-discovered) → search for **Golf Dashboard**.
+   - Follow the config flow to pick your NOVA device (SSDP/mDNS discovery) and assign a friendly name.

-### Option 1: Manual Installation (Custom Component)
+### Manual installation (alternative)

 1. Download or clone this repository.
-2. Copy the folder:
+2. Copy the folder `custom_components/golf_dashboard` into `config/custom_components/`.

-        custom_components/golf_dashboard

-   into your Home Assistant configuration:

-        config/custom_components/

 3. Restart Home Assistant.
-4. Go to Settings → Devices & Services → Add Integration and search for “Golf Dashboard”.
+4. Add the integration via **Settings → Devices & Services → Add Integration → Golf Dashboard** and complete the config flow.

 ---

-### Option 2: Install via HACS (Custom Repository)

-If you use HACS:

-1. Open HACS → Integrations.
-2. Click the menu (⋮) → Custom repositories.
-3. Add this repository’s GitHub URL.
-4. Select category: Integration.
-5. Install the Golf Dashboard integration.
+## 📊 Creating the Golf Dashboard (storage mode)
-6. Restart Home Assistant.
-7. Add the integration via Settings → Devices & Services.

----

-## 📊 Dashboards

-Two dashboards ship with this project and can be installed automatically or imported manually.
+Golf Dashboard ships with an installer action that creates a storage-mode Lovelace dashboard and copies example YAML templates for reference.
+Run the installer once after adding the integration.

-### Dashboard installer
+### Steps

-After installing the integration (HACS or manual):

-1. Open **Developer Tools → Services**.
+1. Open **Developer Tools → Actions** in Home Assistant.
-2. Select **`golf_dashboard.install_dashboards`**.
+2. In the action selector, search for **Install Golf Dashboards** (`golf_dashboard.install_dashboards`).
-3. Call the service.
+3. Leave the data empty and click **Perform action**.

-This will:
+4. The installer will:

-- Copy bundled YAML to `/config/golf_dashboard.yaml` and `/config/golf_coach.yaml` (without overwriting existing files).
-- Register two YAML-mode dashboards (Golf Dashboard, Golf Coach) under **Settings → Dashboards**.

-Reload your browser and open **Settings → Dashboards** to access them.

-### Dashboard files (bundled templates)
+   - Create (or reuse) a storage-mode dashboard named **“Golf Dashboard”** (url_path `golf_dashboard`, icon `mdi:golf-tee`, sidebar-visible, not admin-only).
+   - Add an initial view with sample NOVA entities if the dashboard is empty.
+   - Copy example YAML templates into `/config/golf_dashboard/dashboards/` **only if they do not already exist**; it never overwrites user files.
+5. To open it: go to **Settings → Dashboards** and look for **Golf Dashboard** (type: user created, method: storage/UI).
+Optionally enable **Show in sidebar**.

+Running the installer again is safe: it will not overwrite your existing dashboard and only copies missing example files.

+### Bundled example YAML (reference only)

 - `custom_components/golf_dashboard/dashboards/nova_open_golfcoach.yaml`
 - `custom_components/golf_dashboard/dashboards/nova_premium_analytics.yaml`

-You can import them manually by pasting the YAML into a view or copying them into `/config/` and referencing them as YAML-mode dashboards if you prefer manual setup.
+- `custom_components/golf_dashboard/dashboards/example_lovelace.yaml`

+These are copied to `/config/golf_dashboard/dashboards/` for reference.
+You can import or adapt them manually in other dashboards if desired.

+### Troubleshooting

+- If the action fails with a YAML error, verify that `configuration.yaml` is valid (the installer uses Home Assistant's YAML loader).
+- If you do not see **Install Golf Dashboards**: ensure the integration is installed and loaded; restart Home Assistant after installing/updating.
+- If the dashboard does not appear under **Settings → Dashboards**: run the installer again and check the Home Assistant logs for `golf_dashboard` messages.

 ---